loldlm1/Market_Scraper_Data_EA/EXTREMUM_INTERN_FIX.md

 - StochasticMarketStructureDB continues using 101-level precision
 - ExtremumStatisticsDB uses cleaner 9-level set

+### Fix 4: EXTERN Activation Guard
+- EXTERN calculations are now triggered only when the snapped INTERN level is >=100%.
+- Guarantees that external ranges align with completed retests or true breakouts before persisting into ExtremumStatisticsDB.
+- Keeps the new database table focused on actionable structures while legacy summary data remains unchanged.

 ## Expected Results After Fix

 ### Example 1: Normal Retracement